 What is Customer Advocacy?

 Customer advocacy is a company-driven strategy that turns satisfied customers into active promoters through programs, incentives, and engagement.
-Learn how to build an advocacy program.
+Learn.

 What is Customer Advocacy?